EmilionR/django-pp4/README.md

 * As a site user, I can edit or delete my posts so that I can correct mistakes

+* As a site user, I can like posts and see how many likes a post has

 EPIC - User profile

 * As a site user, I can upload a profile picture